Patriots of the American Revolution

-Smauel Stinson (1753-1846) served from June 1777 thru 1780 in the American Revoluiton - first as a private in Capt.
-John Read's Company, Col. Alden's 7th Mass Regiment; then in Capt Fronthingham's Company; and finally in Col. Crane's Artillary Regiment.
+Samuel Stinson (1753-1846) of Massachusetts served from June 1777 thru 1780 in the American Revolution - first as a private in Capt.
+John Read's Company, Col. Alden's 7th Massachusetts Regiment; then in Capt Fronthingham's Company; and finally in Col. Crane's Artillary Regiment.
 He recieved a military pension for his service, and he was the last surviving Revolutionary War solider in Deer Isle, Maine.
 Samuel is the great-grandfather of Susan Hovey (c.1847-1873), who married Civil War Veteran Daniel Smith, Junior (1841-1915).
 In turn, they are the grandparents of Helen Louise Weeks (1902-1982).

-Joel Thompson (1737-1804) enlisted during the American Revolution on Feb.
+Joel Thompson (1737-1804) of Connecticut enlisted during the American Revolution on Feb.
 12, 1777 as a corporal in the Continental Regiment commanded by Col. Seth Warner.
 He re-enlisted on July 12, 1777 in Capt.
 Simeon Smith's Company in the same regiment, and there is a comment that he was "taken on Sept.
 26th".

-Ward Cotton Weeks (1753-1789) enlisted during the American Revolution on August 1, 1775 as a sergeant in Capt.
+Ward Cotton Weeks (1753-1789) of New Hampshire enlisted during the American Revolution on August 1, 1775 as a sergeant in Capt.
 Samuel Gilman's Company in Col. Enoch Poor's Regiment.
 He then enlisted as a private in Capt.
 Zebulon Weeks's Company of the regiment commanded by Col. Nicholas Gilman, and fought in the Battle of Saratoga.
 Ward is the son-in-law of Patriot Josiah Barker.

-Sarah Cloyes (neé Towne) (1637-1703) actually had nothing to do with the American Revolution, but she was accused of witchcraft during the Salem Witch Trials, which makes her an interesting ancestor to learn more about.
+Sarah Cloyes/Cloyce (neé Towne) (1637-1703) had nothing to do with the American Revolution, but she was accused of witchcraft during the Salem Witch Trials, which makes her an interesting ancestor to learn more about.
 There is a Wikipedia article about her, and her two sisters, who were also accused of witchcraft.
 Sarah is the great-grandmother of Revolutionary War patriot Hachiliah Bridges, who appears in the top part of this list.

-Daniel Smith (1842-?) also had nothing to do with the American Revolution, but he did serve in the Union Army during the American Civil War.
-He fought with the Massachusetts 10th Infantry Regiment, and he is said to have died in an old soldiers home, probably in Massachusetts.
+Daniel Smith (1841-1915) also had nothing to do with the American Revolution, but he did serve in the Union Army during the American Civil War.
+He fought with the Massachusetts 10th Infantry Regiment, and died in an old soldiers home in Chelsea, Massachusetts.

 by Janet & Michael Clark